The Pearl of Great Price

 for the kingdom of God is not eating and drinking, but righteousness and peace and joy in the Holy Spirit. ” Romans 14:13-17 NASB

-Such are the qualities of the Christ within, the “ideal pearl” of His kingdom which He fully represents.
-God does everything purposefully, including the careful choice of the words Jesus spoke in His earthly ministry.
+Such are the qualities of the Christ within, the ideal pearl of His kingdom which He fully represents.
+God does everything purposefully, including the careful choice of the symbols Jesus utilized in His earthly ministry.
 He only spoke what the Father gave Him, so the parable of the pearl of great price is God’s word.

 What can we learn from how a pearl forms within the oyster?
 What is the deeper understanding we can gain from this metaphor for the kingdom within?

-“Pearls are made by marine oysters and freshwater mussels as a natural defence against an irritant such as a parasite entering their shell or damage to their fragile body.
-The oyster or mussel slowly secretes layers of aragonite and conchiolin, materials that also make up its shell.”
-(Natural History Museum).
+Pearls are made by marine oysters and freshwater mussels as a natural defence against an irritant like a parasite or something else that enters their shell, potentially damaging their fragile body.
+The oyster or mussel slowly secretes layers of the elements that also make up its shell.

-Just so, Father God allows the irritants of adversity to bring about the kingdom within us.
+Just so, Father God allows irritants of adversity to bring about the beautiful pearl of the Christ within us.
 Satan may initiate but God turns it for our good, for the inner growth of His character inside of us.
-Such pearls come from pure waters, not polluted by man.
+The most valuable pearls come from pure waters not polluted by man.
 Do you catch that parallel in the spirit?
-The most rare and costly pearls occur in pure waters, with only 1 in 10,000 of the most valuable pearls formed by oysters produced.
-It takes a long time, many workings within that pearl to truly cover the irritant or intruder with mother of pearl, forming the most beautiful and highly valued jewel of all.
+The most rare and costly pearls occur in pure waters, with only 1 in 10,000 of the most valuable pearls formed by oysters produced within it.

-Now we see the parallel of how long it takes for us to overcome the irritants and intruders into our hearts, robbing us of peace, love, and joy.
-Now we see more clearly of what the Father is speaking when Jesus said the kingdom of heaven is the pearl of great price.
-It is costly, it must be prioritized and protected, allowed to grow up into Him.
+How long it takes for us to overcome the irritants, even the tiny ones, and the intruders in our mind, will, and emotions that invade us to cause potential harm!
+The beautiful precious nature of the Lord covers these over so they do not rob us of peace, love, and joy.
+Can you see more clearly of what the Father is speaking when Jesus said the kingdom of heaven is the pearl of great price?
+It is costly, it takes time, must be prioritized and protected, allowed to grow up into Him.

 Jesus Christ Himself is the Ideal Pearl, a planting of the kingdom within us.
 His purpose is to make us like Him, overlaying our nature of flesh with His precious iridescent covering of love, peace and joy, luminescent for all to see.

-Catch this key point: it’s the irritants that form the pearl!
-Anything that irritates us, anything that disrupts our pure growth, is creating this Pearl!
+Catch this key point: it’s the irritants that cause the pearl to form!
+Anything that irritates us, anything that disrupts our pure growth, is creating this Pearl when yielded to Him!
 Adversity brings growth, yet how difficult it can be to endure what He allows to come into our lives as we desire to become more like Him.

-One of the things that has to go is judgment of others and my particular challenge is the judgment I have for others who are judgmental!
+One of the things that has to go is judgment of others and self.
+My particular challenge is the judgment I have for others who are judgmental!
 After all, it’s a matter of the heart within all of us.
-Why do humans judge one another—sometimes mildly or not verbalized, other times viciously and loudly with words and attitudes that hurt our fellow man, let alone our brothers and sisters in Christ.
+Why do humans judge one another—sometimes mildly, perhaps not verbalized, other times viciously and loudly with words and attitudes that hurt our fellow man, let alone our brothers and sisters in Christ?
 What is the judgment that the Lord desires to purge from us so that we do not cause a snare or a stumbling block for others in finding their way to God?

 Here’s a sample of common judgmental thoughts and attitudes that may rise up within, needing to be purged by God’s holy spirit: “Why can’t they see the truth?
 How can they be so blind?
 We must chastise and challenge them for not meeting the righteous standard set by the Word.
-How can they do that [name a sin that we don’t understand or could ever imagine doing]?
+How can they do that [name a sin that we don’t understand or could never imagine doing]?
 What a disgusting person to [name sinful behavior such as drunkenness or fleshly entertainment or sexual immorality or…]?”

-““Do not judge, so that you will not be judged.
+“Do not judge, so that you will not be judged.
 For in the way you judge, you will be judged; and by your standard of measure, it will be measured to you.
 Why do you look at the speck that is in your brother’s eye, but do not notice the log that is in your own eye?
 Or how can you say to your brother, ‘Let me take the speck out of your eye,’ and look, the log is in your own eye?

 You hypocrite, first take the log out of your own eye, and then you will see clearly to take the speck out of your brother’s eye!
 Do not give what is holy to dogs, and do not throw your pearls before pigs, or they will trample them under their feet, and turn and tear you to pieces.’”
 Matthew 7:1-6 NASB

-These words spoken by our Lord are carefully chosen by God to teach us, bringing us into all truth.
-When we throw righteous principles before unbelievers, we may be wasting our precious holy words on “dogs or pigs” who will eat anything.
+These words spoken by our Lord are carefully chosen by Father God to teach us, to bring us into all truth.
+When we throw righteous principles before unbelievers, we waste our precious holy words, casting pearls before swine.
 We all do it with believers as well, seeing the mote in another while ignoring the beam in our own.
 The mote in their eye that we see may be their failure to follow the rules of our religion.
+It may be an attitude or behavior in relationships.
+It is failure to follow the rules and laws of how we believe life is to be lived.
-But the beam in our eye, coming from our heart, is the judgment, the condemnation we have for others who don’t know the way or refuse the truth.

-Holy things are not for dogs, representative of those who will bite and devour one another over a scrap and follow anyone who will feed them.
+The beam in our eye, coming from our heart, is the judgment, the condemnation we have for others who don’t know the way, irritate and disappoint us, refuse the truth—or at least, our truth.
+Holy things are not for dogs.
+This is representative of those who will bite and devour one another over a scrap of truth and follow anyone who will feed them.
 We are not to cast our pearls of wisdom in front of hogs, a powerful metaphor for those of us who know about them.
-Hogs will eat anything without discrimination, lacking discernment of what is precious and what is vile.
-When we are not being led by the spirit, we are sharing our pearls of godly wisdom with those who are unable to receive it.

-Others’ hearts must be prepared, just like the fields that are plowed to receive a planting for growth.
-How many words we can waste with those not prepared or even called (yet) to hear them!
+We may know we have something to say, but it must be under God’s direction.
+How many words we waste with those not prepared or even called (yet) to hear them!
 It is so important to be taught of the Lord what to speak and when to speak it.
 And it is so very hard when we truly do have so much to say!

 “Be not rash with thy mouth, and let not thine heart be hasty to utter anything before God.
+For God is in heaven and thou upon earth: therefore let thy words be few.”
+Ecclesiastes 5:2 KJV

-Sin is not ended by multiplying words, but the prudent hold their tongues.”
+“Sin is not ended by multiplying words, but the prudent hold their tongues.”
 Proverbs 10:19 KJV

-The soothing tongue is a tree of life, but a perverse tongue crushes the spirit.”
+“The soothing tongue is a tree of life, but a perverse tongue crushes the spirit.”
 Proverbs 15:4 KJV

 “Wherefore, my beloved brethren, let every man be swift to hear, slow to speak, slow to wrath: for the wrath of man worketh not the righteousness of God.”
 James 1:18-19 KJV

-We also can crush the spirit of babes in Christ and unbelievers when they miss the mark.
-Sin is when we know to do right and don’t do it, translated as “missing the mark.”
-How many religious words have been spoken through the centuries and how much has the world changed because of speaking to those who lack the wisdom and maturity to know what is right in God, let alone be able to do it?
+We can crush the spirit of babes in Christ and unbelievers when they miss the mark.
+Sin is when we know to do right and don’t do it, translated as missing the mark or the target.
+How many religious words have been spoken through the centuries and how much has the world actually changed because we spoke truth to those who lack the wisdom and maturity to know what the target is, what is right in God, let alone be able to do it?
 Jesus changed the world with His words, yet the hearts of mankind are slow to hear, believe, and understand Him, to walk in His ways.

 Those of us who desire before God for others to see the Christ within us long for the day when the fruit of His kingdom will be seen in us.
-That is when this Pearl of great price completely overlays our fleshly nature with His essence of love, the most powerful force in the universe.
+How we pray that God will be in control of our tongues!
+What an unruly member it is!

 God delivered a powerful and humbling lesson about this to me when I asked the Lord to truly stop me from saying anything that was not led by Him.
-I am well known as a talker so this is a long confessed need for change that I hold before the Lord.
+I am well known as a talker so this is a long confessed need for change that I have been holding before the Lord.
 I so desire a conversation with others that does not bring regret afterward.
 It’s not necessarily inappropriate or gross things so much as unnecessary chatter, unimportant information, words that I want to say but the listener does not need to hear.

 God answered this sincere prayer of my heart in a recent visit from our son.
 He granted deep peace while I hardly said anything over the few hours we were all together.
 I was amazed at myself and knew it was His intervention.
-It was a humbling lesson in how often I have uttered wasted, “rash” words my wandering, undisciplined mind has said.
-It wasn’t my time to be heard, to be contributing, even spiritually, to this conversation.
-Amazingly, I sat quietly and prayed, loving the peace and rest I felt, being led of His spirit rather than my own flesh.
-And no regrets afterword!
+It was a humbling lesson in how often I utter wasted, rash words stemming from my wandering, undisciplined mind.
+It wasn’t my time to be heard, to be contributing, even spiritually, to this particular conversation.

 “And Jabez called on the God of Israel saying, ‘Oh, that You would bless me indeed, and enlarge my territory, that Your hand would be with me, and that You would keep me from evil, that I may not cause pain!’
 So God granted him what he requested.”
 1 Chronicles 4:10 NKJV

-He corrects us in private, with Him, redirecting us kindly to His ways rather than ours.
-When there has been offense, He allows repair along with forgiveness.
-Often He is the only one who knows, as mankind does not set the same standard that the pearl of great price illustrates.
+He is often the only one who knows, as mankind does not set the same standard that the pearl of great price illustrates.
 Others may think many things Christians struggle with along our path of life are no big deal.
-God thinks the inner issues are the biggest deal, the inner workings of the heart.
+God thinks the inner issues are the biggest deal, the inner workings of the most evil part of us, the heart.
 Peter said:

 “Wherefore laying aside all malice, and all guile, and hypocrisies, and envies, and all evil speakings, as newborn babes, desire the sincere milk of the word, that ye may grow thereby if so be ye have tasted that the Lord is gracious.”
 1-3 KJV

-Oh how we miss this in our love affair with church rules and regulations, the outer forms of religion, the establishment of external laws, instead of the condition of our hearts!
+Oh how we miss this in our love affair with church rules and regulations, outer forms of religion, establishing external laws that cannot and never will alter the inner condition of our hearts!
 From beginning to end, God’s word speaks of the heart, how deceitful it is, how He is the only one Who sees our hearts clearly, while none of us can truly see our own.

 We miss the mark over and over, yet He knows our desire to be righteous, to please Him Who is our life.
 Only the holy spirit can illuminate what we need to see about our own hearts and He does this so very kindly and graciously.
-He knows we are “but dust,” unable in any way to purify our hearts without yielding to His spirit.
+He knows we are but dust, unable in any way to purify our hearts other than yielding to the inner workings of His spirit.

 “As a father has compassion on his children, so the LORD has compassion on those who fear Him.
 For He knows our frame; He is mindful that we are dust.”
 Psalms 103:13-14 Berean

-Thankfully, Jesus Christ is intent on having a church without spot or wrinkle, hearts with no guile, brothers and sisters who are made into His image and likeness so the world will finally know Him, as Paul says, in the power of His resurrection as we share in His sufferings.
+Thankfully, Jesus Christ is intent on having a church without spot or wrinkle, hearts with no guile, brothers and sisters who are made into His image and likeness.
+Then the world will finally know Him, as Paul says, in the power of His resurrection.
+Here is the way of wise words leading others to understand the call, come up to the heights, to meet with others who are being perfected while staying on track in His holy path of life for all.

-Here is the way of wise words leading others to understand the call, come up to the heights, to meet with others while staying on track.
-Then we are partakers of that “Pearl of great price” that is worth letting go of everything else.
+Then we are in possession of that Pearl of great price worth letting go of everything else.
 Then we are enabled to share God’s chosen words within us as pearls of His wisdom, formed within by Him and shining out to others:

 “Does not wisdom call, and understanding raise her voice?
 On top of the heights beside the way, where the paths meet, she takes her stand; Beside the gates, at the opening to the city, at the entrance of the doors, she cries out: